FalchLucas/WebCamGazeEstimation/README.md

         pip install -r requirements.txt or conda install --file requirements.txt

 - [ ] Copy the file openh264-1.8.0-win64.dll into the environment path (e.g. C:\Anaconda3\envs\name_of_env)

+- [ ] run main.py to test the application

+- [ ] in order to run main_compareWithTobii.py you need to generate a exe file that runs Tobii Eye Tracker 5, for this you need the sdk dll for Tobii Eye Tracker 5